zchking/docs/pages/faqs/general.md

 ---
 title: "General"
-sidebar: katalon_studio_docs_sidebar
+sidebar: faqs_sidebar
-permalink: katalon-studio/docs/general.html
+permalink: faqs/general.html
-redirect_from:
-    - "/display/KD/General"
-    - "/x/URDR"
 description:
 ---
 Q: How is Katalon Studio different from Selenium or Appium?
 ------------------------------------------------------------